krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 ## Install NixOS on Raspberry Pi

 First, `sudo poweroff` your Raspberry Pi.
-Then plug in the USB drive, don't forget to plugin an Ethernet cabel also.
-And plug in the power cabel to boot up.
+Then plug in the USB drive, don't forget to plugin an Ethernet cable also.
+And plug in the power cable to boot up.
 You will need to wait for minutes for the filesystem to be cleand up during the first boot of this installer.
 Finally you should see your Raspberry Pi on your network 🥳

 Once you find it, simply `ssh` to it to perform the following installation.